Learn - Troubleshooting

 Undo was rejected with a “Bank transactions have been matched to other events” message

-Full mechanic on History and Undo.
+Full details are on History and Undo.

 A theme I picked is not applying